cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/security.md

 #### Certificate Propagation
 Cloudify creates private/public keys for the transport that is used by both RabbitMQ and file server access.
 The certificate is used to identify Cloudify Manager, there are no agent-host certificates.
 The manager certificate is propagated automatically to the agent host as part of the agent installation.<br>

-Certificate propagation depends on agent installation, as described below:<br>
+Certificate propagation depends on agent installation, as described below:

 * **SSH/WinRM:** On agent installation, Cloudify uploads the certificate to the VM running the agent.
 Note that WinRM is not encrypted in Cloudify and might pose a security risk.
 * **Cloud-init/Userdata:** Injects the certificate as part of the agent installation script injected to the VM.
 * **Provided:** The user places the certificate in a static location on the VM.